 When most people consider their oral health, they think about brushing and flossing as a means to prevent tooth decay and gum disease.
 While these two conditions do represent the most common oral health problems, a number of other serious, and not so serious, oral ailments can arise, even if less frequently.
-At Clackamas Smiles Family Dental your Happy Valley dentist Dr. Suess wants to make you aware of several oral health problems you may encounter:
+At Clackamas Smiles Family Dental your dentist in Happy Valley Dr. Suess wants to make you aware of several oral health problems you may encounter:

 While researchers don’t know what causes these painful blisters to develop in the mouth, they do know that hormones, stress, infection, hypersensitivity, and vitamin deficiency can all act as potential triggers.
 Clinically referred to as aphthous ulcers, canker sores can appear on your gums, cheek, or tongue, and usually last anywhere from one to two weeks.
 If you suffer from persistent canker sores that cause you extreme discomfort, you should consider using over-the-counter numbing creams, or seeking a prescription from your dentist for a more potent remedy.